ll1a4x/writeups/ctf/thm_wreath/thm_wreath.md

-# TryHackMe-Wreath Writeup by ll1a4x
+# TryHackMe-Wreath Writeup by Lynden

+About Wreath
 - Room link: https://tryhackme.com/room/wreath
 - It's free for any non-subcriber who has 7 Day Sreak

+About this writeup
+- Author: Lynden L.
+- github: github.com/ll1a4x

 ----